hbz/lobid-organisations/README.md

   - Entries with a unique DBS ID or without DBS ID are integrated as well --- they are not merged with any other entry
   - The entries in the resulting data set have a URI with their ISIL as ID (e.g., <http://lobid.org/organisations/DE-9>).
 If no ISIL is available, a Pseudo-ISIL is generated consisting of the string 'DBS-' and the DBS ID (e.g., <http://lobid.org/organisations/DBS-GX848>).

-Each of these steps has a corresponding Java class, Morph definition, and output file.
+Each of these steps has a corresponding Java class, Fix scripts, and output file.

 Finally, the data is indexed in Elasticsearch.
 The ID of an organisation is represented as a URI (e.g., <http://lobid.org/organisations/DE-9>).
 However, when building up the index, the organisations are given the last bit of this URI only as Elasticsearch IDs (e.g., DE-9).
 Thus, Elasticsearch-internally, the organisations can be accessed via their ISIL or Pseudo-ISIL.